Stockholm: Sports

 The most popular spectator sports are football and ice hockey.
 The three most popular football clubs in Stockholm are AIK, Djurgårdens IF and Hammarby IF, who all play in the first tier, Allsvenskan.
-AIK play at Sweden's national stadium for football, Friends Arena in Solna, with a capacity of 54,329.
-The 2017 UEFA Europa League Final was played on 24 May between AFC Ajax and Manchester United at the Friends Arena.
+AIK play at Sweden's national stadium for football, Strawberry Arena in Solna, with a capacity of 54,329.
+The 2017 UEFA Europa League Final was played on 24 May between AFC Ajax and Manchester United at this arena.
 Manchester United won the trophy after a 2–0 victory.

-Djurgårdens IF and Hammarby play at Tele2 Arena in Johanneshov, with a capacity of 30,000 spectators.
+Djurgårdens IF and Hammarby play at 3Arena in Johanneshov, with a capacity of 30,000 spectators.

 All three clubs are multi-sport clubs, which have ice hockey teams; AIK and Djurgårdens IF play in the second tier and Hammarby in the third tier, as well as teams in bandy, basketball, floorball and other sports, including individual sports.

 Historically, the city was the host of the 1912 Summer Olympics.
 From those days stem the Stockholms Olympiastadion which has since hosted numerous sports events, notably football and athletics.
-Other major sports arenas are Friends Arena, the new national football stadium, Avicii Arena, a multi-sport arena and one of the largest spherical buildings in the world and the nearby indoor arena Hovet.
+Other major sports arenas are Strawberry Arena, the new national football stadium, Avicii Arena (colloquially called Globen), a multi-sport arena and one of the largest spherical buildings in the world and the nearby indoor arena Hovet.

 Besides the 1912 Summer Olympics, Stockholm hosted the 1956 Summer Olympics Equestrian Games and the UEFA Euro 1992.
 The city was also second runner up in the 2004 Summer Olympics bids.
 Stockholm hosted the 1958 FIFA World Cup.
 Stockholm recently bid jointly with Åre for the 2026 Winter Olympics but lost out to the joint bid of Milan/Cortina d'Ampezzo, Italy, if awarded it would have been the second city to host both Summer and Winter Olympics after Beijing and for the 2026 Winter Paralympics and with Åre it would have also be to host all three winter event including Winter Olympic Games, Winter Paralympic Games and the Special Olympics World Winter Games in which Åre would have host in 2021 along with Östersund, however Sweden pulled out host the Special Olympic World Winter Games 2021 due to lack of funding instead it moved to Kazan, Russia and was delayed to 2022.
 Stockholm first bid for the Winter Olympics for 2022 Winter Olympics, but withdrew its bid in 2014 due to financial matters.

 Stockholm also hosted all but one of the Nordic Games, a winter multi-sport event that predated the Winter Olympics.

 In 2015, the Stockholms Kungar Rugby league club was formed.
 They are Stockholm's first Rugby league team and will play in Sweden's National Rugby league championship.

 Every year Stockholm is host to the ÖTILLÖ Swimrun World Championship.

 Stockholm has hosted the Stockholm Open, an ATP World Tour 250 series professional tennis tournament annually since 1969.
 Each year since 1995, the tournament has been hosted at the Kungliga tennishallen.